vpenades/BugReport_Vs1713_BrokenDirPath/README.md

+## FIXED

+This issue has been fixed in Visual Studio 17.14.3

 ## Overview

 This is a proof of concept to demonstrate this extremely weird issue I found after updating to Visual Studio 17.13.xx